-The term peasant means a country person, whose days are spent in farming, often paying rents and dues to a landowner who was supported and fed by the peasant's labor.
+The term peasant means a country person (paysan in French, from pays, countryside), whose days are spent in farming, often paying rents and dues to a landowner who was supported and fed by the peasant's labor.
 A peasant would live in a small village, not a town.
 As much as we would all like to imagine we are descended from lords and ladies of the Middle Ages, most medieval people were peasants, and hence so were most of our ancestors.

 These people, mostly being illiterate, did not produce written records, appearing instead either in the records of more powerful laymen or in records of the church.
 Scholars thus long assumed they were marginal or even silent, at any rate not worth trying to study.
 Interestingly, the same assumptions were once made about medieval women.
 Once scholars stopped assuming "We'll find no information on women in the records" and thus didn't bother to look, and instead started looking, they found a lot.
 The same is true of peasants.

 Where peasants are seen most frequently is in legal disputes or in negotiations with their landlords.
 Landlords were not in a position simply to impose whatever they wanted on their peasants.
 Everyone believed in the value of tradition, meaning that sudden changes did not seem right, and even more importantly, peasants had a lot of leverage.
 If a landlord gave them too hard a time, they could just leave.
 No aristocrat wanted to end up walking behind his own plow or harvesting his own grain.

 Peasants could also play different aristocrats off against each other.
 Nobles wanted to be considered "defenders of the poor," and peasants knew that and could exploit it.
 Where a serf had both a lord of the body and a landlord (different persons), he (or she) could appeal to one against the other.
 Peasants could also appeal to the big regional courts.